Yarr/Yarr/docs/consuming_yarr.md

 target_link_libraries(MyTarget PRIVATE Yarr::Yarr Yarr::Spec Yarr::Util)
 ```

-FetchContent does not perform a full installation step — Yarr becomes part of the master project’s build tree and all targets get exposed.
+FetchContent does not perform a full installation step — Yarr becomes part of the parent project’s build tree and all targets get exposed.

 ## ExternalProject_Add